Nerwyn/android-tv-card/README.md

 Sliders will wait one second before updating their internal values from Home Assistant to prevent it from bouncing between the old and new values.
 This time can be changed by setting `Update after action delay`, which defaults to 1000ms

-### Touchpad Tabs
+### Touchpad and Mousepad Tabs

 <img src="https://raw.githubusercontent.com/Nerwyn/android-tv-card/main/assets/editor_actions_general_options_touchpad.png" alt="editor actions general options touchpad" width="600"/>

-Touchpads have five tabs at the top of their actions page for each direction and it's center.
+Touchpads and mousepads have five tabs at the top of their actions page for each direction and it's center.
 Only the center tab has general options as these apply to the entire touchpad remote element.
-Each direction and center have their own options for appearance and interactions as described below.
+Each direction and center have their own options for appearance and interactions (touchpad only) as described below.

 ## Appearance